 Over To You

 Building a detailed international marketing strategy revolves around understanding your new customer demographics and adapting your design, messaging, offers, and channels to their needs.
 Sure, these are just some initial tactics you should implement.
-There is a lot more to do to boost create a digital marketing strategy that resonates with international audiences, including:
+There is a lot more to do to boost and create a digital marketing strategy that resonates with international audiences, including:

 - Claiming your Google My Business listings.